Cube 2: Hypercube: Plot

 A woman named Becky wakes up in the Cube.
 She enters another room.
 The room enters a state of reversed gravity and it is implied that she is killed.

 Seven captives find themselves trapped in cubes.
 They come across Colonel Thomas Maguire, who informs the group that they must solve a code in order to escape.
 A wall then begins to close in on the group.
 They escape while Thomas stays behind and is killed.
 Experiences around the cube reveal that gravity can operate in different directions in each room, while Mrs. Paley and Jerry realize that they may be in a tesseract, or a hypercube.
-Kate notices the numbers "60659" in every room.
+Kate notices the numbers "60659" in many rooms.

-The group soon realizes that they are all in some way connected to Izon.
+The group soon realizes that they are all in some way connected to Izon, a high level weapons manufacturer.
 Mrs. Paley opens a panel to reveal her being killed by Simon, who is decapitated soon after by beams.
-Jerry theorizes that it is a universe, while Max and Julia think it is an illusion.
-Simon explains to Jerry that he is a investigator and is looking for Becky.
-Sasha hears a noise and awakens everyone.
+Jerry theorizes that it is a parallel universe, while Max and Julia think it is an illusion.
+Simon explains to Jerry that he is an investigator and is looking for Becky.
+Later, while the group is asleep, Sasha hears a noise and awakens everyone.
 The group finds a square in the middle of the room, which grows into variations of a tesseract, before expanding into a frame.
-The group flees into another room, but Jerry is injured and shredded by the tesseract, which grows rapidly.
+The group flees into another room, but Jerry is injured and killed by the tesseract, which grows rapidly.
 Kate remains to save Sasha, who is still trapped in the room.
-Sasha and Kate are separated from the group as a result.
+Sasha and Kate are separated from the remainder of the group as a result.